emca-it/OP5-Documentation/op5_docs/plugin_support_levels.md

 medium

 OP5 does not test this plugin continuously.
 We may not have a compatible test environment available, as that may require resources beyond demand.
 If we or you discover a defect with the plugin, we will examine its importance and give it priority based on its customer impact as well as the necessary developer effort.
-OP5 monitors its upstream project (if there is one) and updates the shipped plugin regularly.
+OP5 Monitors its upstream project (if there is one) and updates the shipped plugin regularly.

 ![Best Effort button, orange background](attachments/16482417/23793068.png "Best Effort button")